Tool Introduction

 - Q: Does it support converting nested JSON objects into nested Python classes?

-- A: Yes, this tool can intelligently parse JSON's nested structures, generate independent Python class definitions for each nested object, and correctly handle their reference relationships.
+- A: Yes, this tool can intelligently parse JSON's nested structure and generate independent Python class definitions for each level of nested objects, correctly handling their reference relationships.

-- Q: What is the default name for the generated Python classes?
+- Q: What is the default name for the generated Python class?

 - A: For top-level JSON objects, the default class name is usually

 Root.
-For nested objects, class names are generated by capitalizing their key names in JSON or according to specific rules.
-Users can modify these class names as needed.
+For nested objects, the class name will be capitalized based on its key name in JSON or generated according to specific rules.
+Users can modify these class names according to actual needs.

 Notes

-- The input JSON string must be valid and correctly formatted; otherwise, the tool may fail to parse it correctly or generate erroneous Python code.
+- The input JSON string must be valid and correctly formatted, otherwise the tool may not parse it correctly or generate incorrect Python code.

-- The tool attempts to automatically infer the data types of JSON fields (e.g.,
+- The tool will attempt to automatically infer the data types of JSON fields (such as

-str, int, bool, list, dict, etc.), but for very complex, ambiguously typed, or mixed-type lists, users may need to manually adjust the generated type hints according to actual business logic.
+str, int, bool, list, dict, etc.), but for very complex, ambiguous, or mixed-type lists, users may need to manually adjust the generated type hints according to actual business logic.

-- If JSON key names contain characters that do not conform to Python variable naming conventions (e.g., hyphens
+- If JSON key names contain characters that do not conform to Python variable naming conventions (such as hyphens

-- or camelCase), the tool will usually automatically convert them to Python-style snake_case (e.g., zip-code will become zip_code, isActive will become is_active).
+- or camelCase camelCase), the tool will usually automatically convert them to Python-style underscore naming (for example, zip-code will become zip_code, isActive will become is_active).

-- The generated code is only for Python class definitions and does not include logic for data instantiation, JSON parsing, or serialization.
-If you need to create class instances directly from a JSON string, users may need to add factory methods like
+- The generated code is only Python class definitions and does not include data instantiation, JSON parsing, or serialization logic.
+To create class instances directly from JSON strings, users may need to add factory methods such as

 from_dict themselves, or use libraries such as Pydantic to further enhance functionality.